Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/caxwindow-class.md

 ### <a name="parameters"></a>Parametry

 *pDisp*<br/>
-pro Ukazatel na `IDispatch` rozhraní.
+pro Ukazatel na rozhraní `IDispatch`.

 ### <a name="return-value"></a>Návratová hodnota